Le Coucou: One of New York's "it" spots. Beautiful room, awesome open kitchen. If not for dinner, go for brunch.

 Upland: Just walking into this place you know its going to be good.
 It does not disappoint.
 One of my faves.
 In the Nomad part of town.

 Eataly: A decent one stop shop for coffee, wine, gelato, dinner and lunch.
+Maybe a little past its prime but if in a bind it won't disappoint.

 Catch: Located in the Meatpacking with a very busy bar scene.
 Good for groups that are looking for a fun night out.

 Locande Verde: One of my favourite Manhattan restaurants.
 I'd go for brunch, lunch and dinner.
-Has a spledid cafe as well.
-Prince Harry and Meghan Markle recently enjoyed a meal here.

 Buvette: West Village casual - you must go here and experience it.
 Coffee, lunch or small bites at dinner.
 Its fantastic for all.
 On one trip I went twice, That’s how much I love it.
 They have an awesome cookbook as well.